 With open shelves, you don’t have anywhere to hide.
 All your glassware, dishes etc. are on display.
 This is a good thing if you are a very tidy person but how would you feel about this open concept if you are the type of person that likes to shove everything in the cabinet wherever it happens to fit.

 Closed upper cabinets cover a multitude of sin with their cabinet doors, but open shelves are less forgiving.

 In line with everything being on display, with open shelving, it is more likely that you will want to stay on trend with your kitchenware.
 If you love to show off your unchipped and perfectly matched stoneware, then open shelving could be a good choice.

-On the other hand, if your plates are a mismatched collection you have from your college days and your coffee mugs were all free promotional items that you picked up at trade shows, then you may feel more comfortable entertaining guests if these items were concealed within closed cabinets.
+On the other hand, if your plates are a mismatched collection you have from your college days and your coffee mugs were all free promotional items that you picked up at trade shows, then you may feel more comfortable entertaining guests if these items were concealed within closed doors.

-Lighting Up Your Kitchen Cabinets
+Lighting Upper Kitchen Cabinets

 With open shelving, you are going to have to be a bit creative and come up with a lighting solution that works.

 One of the nice things about closed cupboards is that they protect your dishes and other items from dust.
 Keep in mind that if you want to install open shelving, it means a commitment to wiping down your dishes from time to time and also cleaning the whole system more regularly.

 In making your decision between open shelving and closed cabinets, you will want to keep all of this in mind and make a choice between form and function.
 Overall, closed cabinets are going to be more functional, but if you love the appearance of open shelving, you might be willing to do a little more work to maintain it.

 Furthermore, you could stick with closed storage, and supplement it with floating shelves to optimize your wall space.